 Tua Time has begun in Miami, the Dolphins are 2-0 with rookie QB Tua Tagovailoa at the helm.
-They welcome fellow rookie QB, Justin Herbert and the Los Angeles Chargers to Hard Rock Stadium for one of the best uniform matches around, it’s the Chargers’ powder blue and yellow pants vs our all-white throwbacks.
+They welcome the Los Angeles Chargers and fellow rookie QB, Justin Herbert to Hard Rock Stadium for one of the best uniform matches around, it’s the Chargers’ powder blue and yellow pants vs our all-white throwbacks.

 This Josh Boyer and Brian Flores defense is real, it’s produced one or more turnovers for the last 14 games straight and has one this team many close matchups in that period.
 Last week was the same, that Emmanuel Ogbah forced fumble recovered for a TD set the win up, relieving pressure on Tua and the offense.